 2009 Spec Script Deals Analysis

 2014 Spec Script Deals Analysis

 2016 Spec Script Deals Analysis

 2017 Spec Script Deals Analysis

-As an adjunct to these series, there is this: The Definitive Spec Script Deals List (1991–2018) which covers over 2,000 spec script deals over a nearly three decade time period.
+As an adjunct to these series, there is this: The Definitive Spec Script Deals List (1991–2017).

 Several online outfits have flared up over the years tracking the spec market, most of them fading away.
 Between Go Into The Story and the excellent site Done Deal Pro, any writer anywhere in the world has access to pretty much everything you need to know about the Hollywood spec script market.